-In order to serve as much people as the system can, it is very important to give accessibility to people who uses screen reading software.
-The W3C has defined standards for better accessibility, which is the “Web Content Accessibility Guidelines” (WCAG).
-For example, as WCAG 1.0 Guideline 1 defined, all the images on the web page should have an alternative text label for screen reader to find and read; in guideline 4, the natural language usage should be clarify in HTML head; in guideline 5, table header should be defined to identify property of columns [32].
-By following the guidance, blind user, amblyopia user, people in dark environment or any kind of people who is not convenient in understanding written pages on screen, could benefit from the special consideration, and get what they need on the web pages much easier [33].
+In order to serve as many people as possible, it is very important to also give accessibility to people who use screen reading software.
+The W3C has defined standards for better accessibility, the “Web Content Accessibility Guidelines” (WCAG).
+For example, as WCAG 1.0 Guideline 1 states, all the images on the web page should have an alternative text label for the screen reader to find and read; in Guideline 4, natural language usage should be clarified in the HTML head; in Guideline 5, the table header should be defined, in order to identify the property of the columns [32].
+By following the guidance, blind users, amblyopia users and people in dark environments or any people for whom it is not convenient to understand written pages on screen could benefit from special consideration and be able to obtain what they need on the web pages much more easily [33].
 As this project is aim to provide good accessibility for user, it is necessary to design by following the guidance of WCAG document carefully.

 Easy to use

-As I observed, the York CS students in doing their group or individual coursework often not interested in using version control system, even some Software Engineering students.
-The most common reason was “it is too complicated to configure the coursework to be version controlled” (investigated by the questionnaire in Appendix B).
+University of York computer science students were observed doing group or individual coursework.
+However, they were seldom interested in using a version control system, even some of the Software Engineering students.
+The most common reason for this was: “it is too complicated to configure the coursework to be version controlled” (investigated by the questionnaire in Appendix B).

-In setting up a traditional version control system to be worked at client side, it needs to register an account first.
-After registration, the user needs to apply for a repository/project to be opened at the client side of the version control system.
-Then the user downloads the client side software of the version control system, log in with administrator account, install it.
-When finished installation, the user needs to configure a file folder as a project with username, password, server information and repository address to “check out” at version control server.
-If all the above steps finished without face any error, the user can do first commit of his/her files and start using the version control system.
-Once the user decided to move his/her work to another platform, he/she needs to redo everything to re-configure the client side settings [1].
+In setting up a traditional version control system to be worked on the client side, an account needs to be registered first.
+After registration, the user needs to apply for a repository/project to be opened on the client side of the version control system.
+Then the user downloads the client side software for the version control system, logs in with an administrator account and installs it.
+When the installation is finished, the user needs to configure a file folder as a project, with the username, password, server information and repository address to “check out” on the version control server.
+If all the above steps are completed without any errors, the user can do the first commit of the files and start using the version control system.
+If the user decides to move the work to another platform, they will need to redo everything, in order to re-configure the client side settings [1].

-This project aim to design an easy to use version control system.
-To make the system easy to use indeed in some small project like coursework in York CS department, it should focus on the core functions and make the process in using core functions as simple as possible.
-As analysed above, the web-based interface would be a simple way to provide core functions with an easy to use interface.
-User may use the system like they use a webmail system, sign in and tick the “remember me” label to perform automatic log in at next time, then create a project with project description, and create tasks for work to be better scheduled.
-After all, the user can easily upload files into task, as simple as add an attachment when composing an e-mail.
-Now a new version of the files would be created.
-That is the easy to use requirement.
+This project aims to design an easy to use version control system.
+To make the system easy to use in a small project like coursework given to students in the University of York Computer Science department, it should focus on core functions and make the process of using the core functions as simple as possible.
+As analysed above, a web-based interface would be a simple way to provide core functions with an easy to use interface.
+The user may use the system in the same way they use the webmail system; they can sign in and tick the “remember me” label to perform an automatic log in, in the future.
+They can then create a project with a project description and generate tasks to allow the work to be better scheduled.
+Finally, the user can easily upload files into tasks, as easily as adding an attachment when composing an e-mail.
+A new version of the files will then be created.
+This satisfies the easy to use requirement.

 Privacy and safety of data